Last Updated on October 2, 2019

 Maybe you ask, how could these pumpkin bars be perfect for weight management, Gabi?
 Are you kidding?

 No, I'm not kidding;)

 Do you tend to emotional overeating like over 50% of my readers do?
-The best way to stop emotional overeating is to find the root of it and develop better coping strategies when the trigger for emotional overeating occurs.
-Click here to take the quiz and find out your type of emotional eater and get your action plan.
+The best way to stop emotional overeating is to find the root of it.
+Once you've found it out try to develop better coping strategies when the trigger for emotional overeating occurs.

 But while you are researching better coping strategies you can also test out healthier treats than those you usually grab when you overeat.

 Any wholesome food will activate your reward system!

 Probably you know from own experience that highly palatable foods (chocolate, ice cream, cheese cake) can really calm you down.
 They activate the reward circuits of your brain by the release of neurotransmitters like e.g. the “happy hormone” dopamine.